Mountain-Hydrology-Research-Group/snow-hydrology/modules/module7.md

 T<sub>0</sub>  is a reference temperature (˚C) above which snowmelt occurs, generally set to 0˚C, and M<sub>f</sub> is calleed the "degree day factor" (mm/˚C/day), and is a fitted parameter that describes the relationship between air temperature and melt rates.

 In Lab 7-3, we use this method and test its performance in the East River Valley.
-For our purposes, we will consider "daytime" to be between 0900-1700, and we will set T<sub>0</sub>=0˚C.
+We will set T<sub>0</sub>=0˚C.

 ## Labs
 ```note